bobappleyard/golisp/README.md

 any parameters.

-You should now have a program named "lispi" in the current directory.
+You should now have a program named "gli" in the current directory.

-    $ ./lispi
+    $ ./gli

 Gives you a REPL.